thomasschuerger/rationalj/README.md

 The library manages rational numbers using arbitrary integer precision for numerators and denominators.
 RationalJ internally uses `BigInteger`, therefore the maximum magnitude for numerators and denominators is 2^2147483647-1, which is indeed *big*.

-Rational numbers are implemented by the class `Rational`.
-Like for `Integer`, `BigInteger` and `BigDecimal`, instances of `Rational` are immutable.
-Operations on `Rational`s do not modify the `Rational`s but return `Rational`s or other types (like `BigInteger` or `int`) as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
+Rational numbers are implemented by the class `Rational`, which extends `Number`.
+Like for `Integer`, `BigInteger` and `BigDecimal` (and other number classes), instances of `Rational` are immutable.
+Thus, operations on `Rational`s do not modify them but return `Rational`s or other types (like `BigInteger` or `int`) as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
 It does not implement any of the bitwise operations or prime number methods that `BigInteger` offers.

-Upon creation, `Rational`s are automatically normalized and are stored in canonical form:
+Upon creation, `Rational`s are automatically brought into canonical form:

-- numerators and denominators are always made co-prime (making the `Rational` fully reduced)
+- numerators and denominators are always made coprime (making the `Rational` fully reduced)
 - if denominators are negative, the sign of the numerator and denominator is switched
 - zero uses a numerator of 0 and a denominator of 1